 This can be avoided by having zoned areas.
 That way you can minimize the occurrence of someone not being noticed and getting hit.
 There are also hazards of these pieces of equipment tipping or rolling.
 If safety precautions are in place to help protect them can make these situations safer.

 Employees need to know the hazards that these structures can possess.
 That way they can spot out a situation that needs to be addressed.
-Inspections should be done and schedules should be stuck to.
+Site inspections should be done and schedules should be stuck to.

 It doesn’t matter the number of years that you have been at your job.
 Reporting and taking action in hazardous conditions is important.
 The well-being of yourself and your coworkers is dependent on it.